-interface-name Interface whose primary IP address is the router's identifier. ---------------- --

-No traffic engineering router identifier is specified.

-This router identifier acts as a stable IP address for the traffic engineering configuration.
+Syntax Description interface-name Interface whose primary IP address is the router's identifier.
+Command Default No traffic engineering router identifier is specified.
+Command Modes Router configuration (config-router) Command History Release Modification 9.3.0 This command was introduced.
+Usage Guidelines This router identifier acts as a stable IP address for the traffic engineering configuration.
 This IP address is flooded to all the nodes.
-For all traffic engineering tunnels originating at other nodes and ending at this node, you must set the tunnel destination to the traffic engineering router identifier of the destination node, because that is the address that the traffic engineering topology database at the tunnel head uses for its path calculation.

-You should configure the same traffic engineering router id for all the IGP routing processes.

-The following example shows how to specify the traffic engineering router identifier as the IP address associated with interface Loopback0:

-Router(config-router)# mpls traffic-eng router-id Loopback0

-Command Description mpls traffic-eng area number Enables MPLS TE for the indicated OSPF area.
+For all traffic engineering tunnels originating at other nodes and ending at this nod you must set the tunnel destination to the traffic engineering router identifier of the destination node, becaus that is the address that the traffic engineering topology database at the tunnel head uses for its path calculation.
+You should configure the sa he traffic engineering router id for all the IGP routing processes.
+Examples The following example show with interface Loopback0: how to specify the traffic engineering router identifier as the IP address associa Router(config-router)# mpls traffic-eng router-id Loopback0 Related Commands Command Description mpls traffic-eng area nun er Enables MPLS TE for the indicated OSPF area.